dkim7405/DocumentScanner/README.md

 # DocumentScanner
- Scan document from an image
+Program to scan document from an image